ZivAvraham76/SPFX/README.md

 ## Features

-Description of the extension that expands upon high-level summary above.

 This extension illustrates the following concepts:

 - Dynamic Filtering: Enables filtering of tutorial videos by multiple parameters, such as pillar and skill level.